1. Skip to navigation

 Will I get a formal agreement at the end of mediation?

 At the end of the process when you have made decisions about a financial settlement/arrangements for the children your Mediator will prepare a mediation summary which will set out in detail the proposals which have been made.
-Since this itself is not legally binding many people go on to have their financial agreement "rubber stamped" by the court to create a legally binding agreement - their lawyer can do this by a simple and inexpensive postal application to the court.
+Since this itself is not legally binding many people go on to have their financial agreement "rubber stamped" by the court to create a legally binding agreement - their solicitor can do this by a simple and inexpensive postal application to the court.

 How much will it cost?